Non-Climbable Zone (NCZ) Victoria: The 900mm Rule Pool Owners Get Wrong

 The Pre-Inspection NCZ Walkthrough

-Walk the entire inside perimeter of your pool fence.
+Walk the entire outside perimeter of your pool fence (the side a child would approach and climb from).
 At every panel, ask:

 1. Is there anything within an arm’s-length of the fence (≈ 900 mm) that I could stand on, climb on, or use as a foothold?